 - Lemon juice: this won't add a lemon flavor, it's just an acid to help the filling set properly.

 Substitutions: This recipe has not been tested with any substitutions.
 If you do replace any ingredients, please let us know how they turned out in the comments below!

-There are so many tasty ways you can top these no bake cheesecakes!
-Here are some ideas of what I like to add to mine:
+Variations: These can be easily adjusted to fit any preference or occasion!
+There are so many tasty ways you can top these off!
+Here are some ideas of what I like to add to my mini cheesecakes: